Dataset Distillation with Infinitely Wide Convolutional Networks: Computational Costs

 Classical kernels (RBF and Laplace) as well as FC kernels are cheap to compute in the sense that they are dot product kernels: a kernel matrix element $k(x,x')$ between two inputs only depends on $x \cdot x$, $x \cdot x'$, and $x' \cdot x'$.
-Kernels formed out of convolutional and pooling layers introduce computational complexity by having to keep track of pixel-pixel correlations.
-Indeed, the addition of a convolutional layer introduces an $O(d)$ complexity while a (global) pooling layer introduces $O(d^2)$ complexity, where $d$ is the spatial dimension of the image.
+However, kernels formed out of convolutional and pooling layers introduce computational complexity by having to keep track of pixel-pixel correlations.
+Consequently, the addition of a convolutional layer introduces an $O(d)$ complexity while an additional (global) pooling layer introduces $O(d^2)$ complexity, where $d$ is the spatial dimension of the image (i.e. height times width).

-As an illustration, when using the \texttt{neural\_tangents} \citep{neuraltangents2020} library, one is able to use roughly the following batch sizes\footnote{A kernel matrix element $K(x,x')$ is a function of a pair of images $x, x' \in \R^{H \times W \times C}$.
+As an illustration, when using the \texttt{neural\_tangents} \citep{neuraltangents2020} library, one is able to use roughly the following kernel batch sizes\footnote{A kernel matrix element $K(x,x')$ is a function of a pair of images $x, x' \in \R^{H \times W \times C}$.
 By vectorizing the computation, we can apply $K$ to batches of images $x, x' \in \R^{B \times H \times W \times C}$ to obtain a $B \times B$ matrix.
-We call $B$ the batch size.} on a Tesla V100 GPU (16GB RAM):\\
+We call $B$ the (kernel) batch size.} on a Tesla V100 GPU (16GB RAM):\\

 Thus, for the convolutional kernels considered in this paper, our KIP algorithm requires many parallel resources in order for training to happen at a reasonable speed.
-For instance, for a support set of size $100$ and a target batch size of $5,000$, the $K(X_t,X_s)$ matrix that needs to be computed during each train step has $5 \times 10^5$ many elements.
+For instance, for a support set of size $100$ and a target batch size of $5000$, the $K(X_s, X_s)$ and $K(X_t,X_s)$ matrix that needs to be computed during each train step has roughly $5 \times 10^5$ many elements.
 A kernel batch size of $B$ means that we can only compute a $B \times B$ sub-block of $K(X_t,X_s)$ at a time.
 For $B = 18$ (the maximum batch size for ConvNet on a V100 GPU), this leads to $1.5 \times 10^3$ computations.
-With a cost of about $80$ milliseconds to compute each block, this amounts to $120$ seconds of work to compute the full kernel matrix $K(X_t,X_s)$ per train step.
-Our engineering contribution consists of applying parallelism to compute these matrices in a way that is amenable to backpropagation.
+With a cost of about $80$ milliseconds to compute each block, this amounts to $120$ seconds of work to compute the required kernel matrices per train step.
+Computing the gradients takes about three times longer, and so this amounts to $460$ seconds of time per train step.